voyb/Bottle-Spinner/README.md

 ## Privacy

-NCBS does not require an account, backend, database, or external service to operate.
+Bottle-Spinner does not require an account, backend, database, or external service to operate.

 No personal information is required to use the spinner.

 ## Deployment

-NCBS is designed to run as a static website.
+Bottle-Spinner is designed to run as a static website.

 The entire application can be deployed using GitHub Pages with: